Rjvs/thermostat-proxy/README.md

 - `current_temperature` reflects the selected sensor.
 If its state is `unknown`/`unavailable`, the entity reports the real thermostat’s own temperature.
 - `preset_modes` is populated with the configured sensor names.
 Calling `climate.set_preset_mode` switches the sensor.
 - When you call `climate.set_temperature` on the custom entity, it calculates `delta = requested_temp - displayed_current_temp` and then sets the real thermostat to `real_current_temp + delta`.
 A two-degree increase relative to the virtual sensor becomes a two-degree increase on the physical thermostat, for example.
+- **Overdrive**: If the virtual target is not met (e.g., set to 70, sensor reads 69), but the physical thermostat (satisfied at its own location) goes Idle, the integration detects this "Stall".
+It then applies a +1° (or -1° for cooling) "Overdrive" offset to the physical thermostat's target to force it to run.
+This offset sticks until the virtual target is met or the system is no longer stalled.
 - Requested targets are clamped to the physical thermostat’s `min_temp`, `max_temp`, and `target_temp_step` so automations can’t push the hardware outside its supported range.
 - If the physical thermostat’s target changes outside of this integration, the proxy moves to the physical preset and aligns its virtual target with the real target.
 - All attributes from the physical thermostat are forwarded as extra attributes, alongside: